 Funding for this report was provided by the New York City Mayor’s Office of Criminal Justice (MOCJ).
 Points of view or opinions contained within this document are those of the authors and do not necessarily represent the official position or policies of the City University of New York, John Jay College, or their funding partners.

 The authors are grateful to the staff and leadership of the Mayor’s Office of Criminal Justice for their guidance and support during the development of the project.
-The authors are also grateful for the assistance received from their colleagues at the Research and Evaluation Center who contributed to the report: Justice Banks, Patricia Cobar, Sheyla Delgado, Shun Feng, Sebastian Hoyos-Torres, Gina Moreno, Rhoda Ramdeen, Jason Szkola, Kathleen Tomberg, and Kevin Wolff.
+The authors are also grateful for the assistance received from their colleagues at the Research and Evaluation Center who contributed to the report: Nicole Alexander, Rebecca Balletto, Justice Banks, Patricia Cobar, Sheyla Delgado, Richard Espinobarros, Shun Feng, Arlana Henry, Sebastian Hoyos-Torres, Gina Moreno, Rhoda Ramdeen, Jason Szkola, Kathleen Tomberg, and Kevin Wolff.

 Report design by Nicole Alexander.